haomo-ai/OverlapTransformer/README.md

 ## How to use
 We provide a training and test tutorials for KITTI sequences in this repository.
-The tutorials for Haomo dataset will be released together with Haomo dataset.
+The tutorials for Haomo dataset will be released together with the complete Haomo dataset.

 We recommend you follow our code and data structures as follows.